 To find the best yoga mat, I researched the most popular options and chatted with a seasoned yoga instructor.
 Then, I practiced for over a month on different surfaces, incorporating a variety of routines, props, and poses.
-Due to its excellent mix of grip, cushion, and style, the Lululemon’s The Mat (once called “the reversible” mat) ($94) emerged as the best option for most people.
+Due to its excellent mix of grip, cushion, and style, the Lululemon’s Reversible Mat ($78) emerged as the best option for most people.
 The Heathyoga mat ($40), with its impressive slip resistance and stability, is our best budget pick.
 But all bodies are different, and what’s right for one person might not be right for you.
 Good news: Almost all the mats we tried have features that make them worth recommending, depending on what you’re looking for.
 In other words, read the whole thing!

 Or, you can just see the TL;DR on how the best yoga mats stacked up:

 - Lululemon The Mat 5mm (Top Pick)